Trees and Ground Maintenance

 Gardens and trees

 If your home has a private garden, you should take care of it by keeping it tidy, mowing any lawns, and trimming hedges.
-If you're finding it hard looking after your garden.

 Communal gardens